ISingh2015/codeTest/README.md

 # codeTest
+#### Spring Boot Application (depends on license availability, can be achieved with JAVA REST)
 You will require Java 8, GIT Client, Maven & PostMan/CURL installed on your local for building and running the project.
 Database used : H2 (auto update tables for Order)
 ### First Clone the project as below:
 1. open a command prompt or power shell (windows) or CTRL-SHIFT-T ubuntu to open a terminal.(you will need to be a SUDOER)
 2. `git clone https://github.com/ISingh2015/codeTest.git`